tholok97/imt3005-project-cicd/README.md

 * Configure Blue Ocean plugin for Jenkins.
 * Include security groups in infrastructure definition.
-* Separate out general installation in own bootscript (to be used with CI).
+* Separate out general installation in own boot script (to be used with CI).
 * Implement missing functionality described in report.

 ## References